regzo2/VRCFaceTracking-Documentation/docs/source/avatar/expressions.rst

      - Reference

    * - BrowsDownRight
-     - Pulls the right brow down into an 'Angry' expression.
+     - Pulls the right eyebrow down and in.
      -

    * - BrowsDownLeft
-     - Pulls the left brow down into an 'Angry' expression.
+     - Pulls the left eyebrow down and in.
+     -

+   * - BrowsDown
+     - Pulls the eyebrows down and in.
      -

 .. list-table:: Mouth Open Expressions